Coderinsightmaven/professional-readme-generator/README.md

 The usage of this project is to be able to easily create a readme for future and past projects

+In order to start the program after doing the installation steps above run `npm start`

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## License